AlfredLop/sinch_assesment/README.md

 ## Future enhancements
 - Use post hooks to drop base and stg models.
+- Use multiple threads for concurrent jobs.
+- DockerFile to define image and upload to ECR.
 - Introduce dbt metrics semantic layer to manage metrics in a centrilized location.